sensei-hacker/inavwiki/MSP-V2.md

 ## V2 in V1 Encapsulation

 It is possible to encapsulate V2 messages in a V1 message in a way that is transparent to the consumer.
 This is implemented by setting the V1 function id to 255 and creating a payload of a V2 message without the first three header bytes.
 Thus a V1 consumer would see a not understood message rather than a communications error.
-This is not encouraged; rather it is prefeered that MSP consumers should implement V2.
+This is not encouraged; rather it is preferred that MSP consumers should implement V2.

 ![V2 in V1](https://user-images.githubusercontent.com/11059099/29072728-4605dbfa-7c8c-11e7-996a-8106670cca9e.png)